 Ken McClure, vice president for information and administrative services gave a report.

-Following the meeting, the Board met in executive session.
+Following the regular meeting, the Board met in closed session.

 The next regular Board meeting will take place at 1 p.m.
-June 22 on the West Plains campus.
+Oct.
+26 in PSU 313.